 I had to explain that I was not a copyright lawyer, but a copywriter and that copy was the text they read in magazine ads, heard during a radio commercial, or even saw printed on the back of a cereal box.
 They would nod in understanding, and their next question would usually be: So, you could come up with Just Do It?

 I could.
 But I didn’t.
 Sigh.

 Today, I still find myself clarifying what I do for a living, except now I’m detailing the differences between a content writer and a copywriter.

 Yes, both write for marketing and advertising.
 No, they aren’t the same thing.
 So how do you know if you need a copywriter, a content writer or both to achieve your goals?

 Another defining factor of a copywriter is how they write.
-Their job is to be concise, impactful and engaging while convincing a wide audience base, they must have whatever it is they’re selling, and also addressing their pain points!
+Their job is to be concise, impactful, and engaging while convincing a wide audience base that it must have whatever it is they’re selling, and also addressing their pain points!

-For the longest time, every time I’d walk away from a meeting armed with a list of objectives, my boss’ famous last words to me were “and we need to do it in seven words or less”.
-It became a running joke but turns out he wasn’t too far off track.
+For the longest time, every time I’d walk away from a meeting armed with a list of objectives, my boss’s famous last words to me were “and we need to do it in seven words or less.”
+It became a running joke, but turns out he wasn’t too far off track.
 With our shrinking attention span being pulled in more directions than ever, a copywriter must master the art of brevity.

 Think of it in terms of dating.
 While a copywriter’s job is more like a one-night stand, a content writer wants to get into a full-on relationship.
-They’re okay with taking it slow, getting to know you and ensuring everything they do solves your problems and keeps you committed.
+They’re OK with taking it slow, getting to know you, and ensuring everything they do solves your problems and keeps you committed.

-Can Someone Be Both A Content Writer And Copywriter?
+Can Someone Be Both a Content Writer and a Copywriter?